 Nowadays we forget the term “neutral” was used to represent “proper conduct”, “objectivity” an ability to adopt an objective stance in order to stablish trust, respect and credibility.

 The party who claims neutrality should be impartial in his or her views and neutral in his or her relationship towards all parties involved.
-He should psychologically remain outside the conflict situation and have no commitment or connection to either side.
+He should psychologically remain outside the conflict and have no commitment or connection to either side.
 Neutrality requires a strong level head and more so a strong personality; where one does not become bias or judgmental towards another simply due to personal history or any type of commonalities/differences–being neutral then is easier said than done.

 Our thinking is mostly shaped by our own personal history and life experiences, hence most of us find it hard to step out of our own personal bubble in order to fully see both sides of an argument.
 The moment one is incapable of seeing past the differences in personalities or one chooses to directly or indirectly pay attention to only one of the parties’ argument; whether it was brought up through direct questioning or indirect gossip; one has lost the ability to be neutral.

 A truly neutral person lets his actions and words reflect such stance.
 He or she will not participate in any type of direct or indirect gossip or having been exposed to such, will have the ability to demonstrate his neutrality by giving the same attention to the other party.
 One cannot be part of gossip and claim to be neutral.
 One cannot associate with one of the involved parties while ignoring the other and claim to be neutral.
 Human nature and its psychology would contradict the ignorance of such belief.

 It is important to note neutrality has many meanings and several different understandings, however the term refers to the ability to be objective and detached when dealing with the parties involved and/or to give equal time or opportunities to both parties.
 A more detailed definition of a neutral person would be :